-- (i) the actuarial assumptions and methods used are those used by the plan for purposes of determining the minimum funding contributions under section 302 of the Act and section 412 of the Code for the premium payment year, except to the extent that other actuarial assumptions are specifically prescribed by these instructions or are required to make the adjustment described in paragraph (ii) below; and - (ii) if an enrolled actuary determines that there is a material difference between the values determined under the valuation and the values that would have been determined as of the premium snapshot date using the assumptions and methods for the plan year in which the premium snapshot date falls, the valuation results are adjusted to reflect appropriately the values as of the premium snapshot date using those assumptions and methods.
-(This adjustment need not be made if the unadjusted valuation would result in greater unfunded vested benefits.) - (2) Certification Requirement (in addition to plan administrator certification): In all cases under the General Rule, an enrolled actuary must certify to the determination of the variable rate premium.
-In addition- - (i) in the case of a large plan (500 or more participants), if the enrolled actuary - determines that the actuarial value of plan assets equals or exceeds the value of all accrued benefits (valued at the Required Interest Rate described in A.7., p.
-5, of these instructions); and elects to report the value of accrued benefits in lieu of the value of vested benefits in item 2(b) of Schedule A.
+(i) the actuarial assumptions and methods used are those used by the plan for purposes of determining the minimum funding contributions under section 302 of the Act and section 412 of the Code for the premium payment year, except to the extent that other actuarial assumptions are specifically prescribed by these instructions or are required to make the adjustment described in paragraph (ii) below; and

+(ii) if an enrolled actuary determines that there is a material difference between the values determined under the valuation and the values that would have been determined as of the premium snapshot date using the assumptions and methods for the plan year in which the premium snapshot date falls, the valuation results are adjusted to reflect appropriately the values as of the premium snapshot date using those assumptions and methods.
+(This adjustment need not be made if the unadjusted valuation would result in greater unfunded vested benefits.)

-then the enrolled actuary must certify to having done so in item 7(a) of Schedule A.
+(2) Certification Requirement (in addition to plan administrator certification): In all cases under the General Rule, an enrolled actuary must certify to the determination of the variable-rate premium.
+In addition - then the enrolled actuary must certify to having done so in item 7(a) of Schedule A.